-Tip: set this question to appear after 75% of scroll or more – those users already know what the page contains and they are able to tell if something is missing.
+Tip: set this question to appear after 75% of scroll or more – those users already know what the page contains and they can tell if something is missing.

 Which of our competitors did you consider before choosing us?

-Know your competitors, you can learn a lot from them.
-But in order to do it, you must know who you compete with.
+Know your competitors; you can learn a lot from them.
+But to do it, you must know who you compete with.
 Sometimes you might be surprised who is considered as your competitor, especially in SaaS sphere where features of many tools tend to overlap.